zoxpx/pxdocs/content/portworx-install-with-kubernetes/storage-operations/create-snapshots/shared/k8s-group-snap-cassandra-step-1-2.md

 #### Step 1: Deploy cassandra statefulset and PVCs

 Following spec creates a replica 3 cassandra statefulset.
-Each replica pod will use it's own PVC.
+Each replica pod will use its own PVC.

 ```text
 ##### Portworx storage class